mahrokhjavadi/energy-market-optimization-ml-milp/README.md

 NOTE
 --------------------------------------------------------------

-This project is intended for research, learning, and portfolio demonstration purposes.
+This project is intended solely for research, learning, and portfolio demonstration purposes.